 Street furniture, public wifi, & 5G

-Our networks provide the bases and reduce the costs of deploying ‘smart’ street technology.
+Our networks provide the foundation, and reduce the costs, of deploying ‘smart’ street technology.
 From digital street lighting and traffic control systems to CCTV, public WiFi and messaging and information systems, our network reduces the cost and increases the feasibility of deployment.

 As small cell sites become more prevalent, particularly for 5G deployments, the prevalence of this infrastructure encourages investment from mobile network operators.

 We design our fibre deployments to cover as many of these opportunities as possible, building in aggregation points to allow for quick and simple expansions with the minimum of civil dig disruption.